 For the Shells:

-- (1) 12 ounce box jumbo shells pasta
+- 1 12 ounce box jumbo shells pasta

-- 4 ounces mozzarella cheese. shredded
+- 4 ounces mozzarella cheese shredded

-- 4 ounces fontina cheese, cubed (mozzarella can be used instead)
+- 4 ounces fontina cheese (mozzarella can be used instead) cubed

-- 1/2 cup parmesan cheese, for serving (optional)
+- 1/2 cup parmesan cheese for serving

 Instructions